rubycdp/ferrum/README.md

   * `:logger` (Object responding to `puts`) - When present, debug output is written to this object.
   * `:slowmo` (Integer | Float) - Set a delay in seconds to wait before sending command.
-      Usefull companion of headless option, so that you have time to see changes.
+      Useful companion of headless option, so that you have time to see changes.
   * `:timeout` (Numeric) - The number of seconds we'll wait for a response when communicating with browser.
 Default is 5.
   * `:js_errors` (Boolean) - When true, JavaScript errors get re-raised in Ruby.